divine-ray/Servilia/Groupings/Cults and Religions/Followers of Mekhane.md

 ~~Likely, like far far back, someone figured out how to make self replicating mechanisms that uses metal as structure and magic as energy.~~
 ~~So it got lost at some point and then, when people "forgot" about magic, they saw this thing as their god or a part of it (since it keeps growing when fed) and their divine duty to finalise their god.~~

-The then-powerful Nölkā (also known as sarkites) engaged into a groundbreaking conflict with the mekhanites, which left both parties devastated and shrunk to a fraction of their former selves.
+The then-powerful [[Nølkā]] (also known as sarkites) engaged into a groundbreaking conflict with the mekhanites, which left both parties devastated and shrunk to a fraction of their former selves.

 The Construct Mekhane got mostly destroyed and lost all means of interaction, leaving it as a clump of materials.